Generation Dance

 INTRODUCTION

 Generation Dance is committed to protecting you and your dependents’ personal information.
-We are committed to providing a safe environment for all our customers, employees, casual and freelance workers and everybody who comes into contact with us, both physically and virtually (online).
-This Privacy Statement relates to the use of any personal information provided to us online or via application forms, telephone, email exchange, letters or correspondence.
+We are committed to providing a safe environment for all our customers, employees, casual and freelance workers, and everyone who interacts with us, both physically and virtually (online).
+This Privacy Statement relates to the use of any personal information provided to us online or via application forms, telephone, email exchange, letters, or correspondence.

-Whenever you provide such information, we are legally obliged to use your information in line with current legislation concerning the protection of personal information, including the Data Protection Act 1998 and the General Data Protection Regulations.
+Whenever you provide such information, we are legally obliged to use your information in line with current legislation concerning the protection of personal information, including the Data Protection Act 1998 and the General Data Protection Regulations (GDPR).

 DATA PROTECTION PRINCIPLES